-How to Become a Magistrate Judge: Career Guide
+Become a Magistrate Judge

 Magistrate judges can preside over both federal and state court cases.
-At the state or county level, magistrate judges may also be called justices of the peace, municipal court judges, magistrates or county court judges.
+At the state or county level, magistrate judges may also be called justices of the peace, municipal court judges, magistrates, or county court judges.
 The Federal Judicial Center indicates that magistrate judges preside over many different types of legal cases, although federal magistrate judges do not preside over felony trials.
 Travel may be required to appear in the appropriate courts.
 This is a demanding position, and judges must pay undivided attention to proceedings for extended periods of time.

-|Degree Level||Juris Doctor (JD) degree|
+|Degree Level||Juris Doctor (JD)|

 |Experience||Several years' experience as a lawyer or in legal proceedings|

-|Technical Skills||Extensive knowledge of state and federal law and an understanding of legal precedents|
+|Key Skills||Listening, reading, writing, decision-making, and critical-thinking skills; extensive knowledge of state and federal law and an understanding of legal precedents|

 Step 1: Earn a Bachelor's Degree

-Step 3: Complete Law School
+Step 2: Complete Law School

-Step 4: Become a Lawyer
+Step 3: Become a Lawyer

 Not all states require magistrate judges to become lawyers prior to becoming judges.
 However, federal magistrate judges do have to be lawyers first.
 To become a lawyer requires earning a JD degree from an accredited institution and becoming licensed through the state.
 The licensing process requires passing the state's legal bar exam in each state a person wants to practice law.
 As part of the licensing process, applicants usually have to prove that they are ethical citizens with clean backgrounds.
 Some states may have additional requirements.

 After becoming a licensed lawyer, individuals must gain legal experience to become a judge.
-Entry-level lawyers at law firms are often referred to as 'associates,' and tend to work with well-accomplished lawyers who can provide guidance and instruction.
+Entry-level lawyers at law firms are often referred to as associates, and tend to work with well-accomplished lawyers who can provide guidance and instruction.
 Associates often develop their skills for several years before they start their own law firms or become lawyers for established businesses.
 Law firms sometimes offer their experienced lawyers partnership positions, which means a lawyer would be a partial owner of the law firm.

-Step 6: Gain Political Support
+Step 4: Gain Political Support

 The position of magistrate judge is often an appointed or elected position.
 Legal professionals who want to become magistrate judges may want to consider obtaining political support early on, although it is not required.
-Professionals can obtain political support in many ways, such as by networking with political parties, supporting community law enforcement or affiliating with nonprofit organizations.
+Professionals can obtain political support in many ways, such as by networking with political parties, supporting community law enforcement, or affiliating with nonprofit organizations.

 Upon becoming a magistrate judge, individuals may have to complete continuing education courses every few years in order to maintain judgeship positions.
-Likewise, to maintain law licenses, many state bar associations have license renewal requirements that may include completing paperwork, paying fees and participating in continuing education programs.
+Likewise, to maintain law licenses, many state bar associations have license renewal requirements that may include completing paperwork, paying fees, and participating in continuing education programs.